harumuki/thorsten-hans.com/_posts/2017-02-24-integrating-angular-and-electron-using-ngx-electron.md

 {% include image-caption.html imageurl="/assets/images/posts/2017/ngx-electron-1.png"
 title="IntelliSense for Electron's APIs in Angular" caption="IntelliSense for Electron's APIs in Angular" %}

 You can find the package on [npmjs](https://www.npmjs.com/){:target="_blank"} and of course, all [code is hosted on GitHub](https://github.com/ThorstenHans/ngx-electron/){:target="_blank"}.
-If you’ve any other Electron API that’s missing in the current version, either submit a pull request or file an issue.
+If you've any other Electron API that's missing in the current version, either submit a pull request or file an issue.

 I hope `ngx-electron` will make integration of *Angular* and *Electron* APIs a bit easier for *Angular* developers out there.
 If you like the post please share it on Twitter 😜